vitdias/streamlit-dashboard/README.md

  First you need to run the *cria_random_dataset.py* file.
 It will output a test database, and in my case it is the base_dataset2.csv.

  ## Running the streamlit web app in your local machine
-First, you need to run the code above in your terminal:
+First, you need to run the code below in your terminal:
  <br>
  ```
  streamlit run VIT_BANK.py